skip to main content

 • The development of characters, construction of environments and the realisation of artwork is an important component of the game development process, and part of the challenge that exists in creating an original game.
 At a minimum, we expect that the main characters and sounds, important tools and obstacles, as well as primary backgrounds are the student’s original work.

+All entries must adhere to G rated classification guidelines.
 The classification guidelines can be found here.

 To register your team please create a mentor account through our Mentor Portal in the menu bar at the top of this page.